ekrzina/neural-language-models/README.md

 print("Downloads complete.")
 ```

-The `nlm-torch.py` file and the sentiment-analysis file for custom data training use [GloVe](https://nlp.stanford.edu/projects/glove/) for added embeddings.
+The `nlm-torch.py` file and the sentiment-analysis file for custom data training use [GloVe](https://nlp.stanford.edu/projects/glove/) for added embeddings and transfer learning.
 The files are downloaded using the following command lines:

 ```
 mkdir glove